-The arts play a central role in life at King’s Hawford, with all pupils enjoying music, art, drama, and dance as part of the curriculum with specialist music lessons also available.
-Outside of the classroom there are plenty of opportunities for children to hone their creative talents.
+The Arts play a central role in life at King’s Hawford with all pupils enjoying music, art, and dance as part of the curriculum with specialist instrumental, singing, and LAMDA lessons also available.
+Outside the classroom there are plenty of opportunities for children to hone their creative talents.

-The school has an orchestra and there is also a string group, a wind band, a guitar group, a jazz band, as well as a junior and senior choirs and a musical theatre club.
-Half-termly informal concerts take place throughout the school year and these are supplemented by a Summer Concert.
-All children are involved in our school drama presentation, with separate productions for Years 5 and 6, and Years 3 and 4.
-Younger children take part in Christmas productions each year.
+The School has a wide range of musical ensembles including a school orchestra, string group, brass group, wind band, harp group, and guitar group.
+There are also both junior and senior choirs and a musical theatre club.
+Half-termly informal concerts take place throughout the school year supplementing larger scale concerts and performances each term.
+All children are involved in our school drama presentations, with separate musical productions for Year 5 and 6, and Year 3 and 4.
+Younger children all take part in Christmas productions each year.
 Our broad opportunities in the Arts help every child to thrive and discover their creative potential.

-Music is taught as a specialist subject from Reception, with our full-time Music teacher taking all classes.
+Music is taught as a specialist subject from Reception, with our full-time Director of Music taking all classes.
 We aim to introduce our children to a range of musical opportunities, with a strong emphasis on rhythm, pitch, and tone from the start.

 Music is very much a part of life at King's Hawford, with over 75% of children receiving instrumental or singing tuition and a fifth of these learning two or more disciplines.